DimalChandrasiri/composer/docs/plugins/readme.md

 ## command

 Commands allow plugins to define an executable action identified by a unique ID.
 It allows shortcut keys to be binded to dispatch that action.
-Or to dispatch the command programatically you can use `appContext.command.dispatch(cmdId, argObject)` method.
+Or to dispatch the command programmatically you can use `appContext.command.dispatch(cmdId, argObject)` method.

 In a command definition, provide argTypes object to validate commands arguments at dispatch time using [proptypes](https://www.npmjs.com/package/prop-types) library.